joe-dakroub/domxy/README.md

 ```

 ## Features
-- ✅ Create HTML and SVG elements expressively and natively
+- ✨ Create HTML and SVG elements expressively and natively
 - ☕ Pure JavaScript, no special syntax to learn
-- 📟 Every element is simple a function call
+- 🤙 Every element is simple a function call
-- 🪪 Optionally pass attributes, properties and `data-*` as an object
+- 🪪 Optionally pass attributes, properties, `data` and `aria` as an object
 - ⚡ Supports Custom Elements with Pascal-cased names for easy identification
 - 🚫 No need for a build tool

-## Why?
-Whether you need to or enjoy working with DOM elements directly in JavaScript, you know how verbose creating and forming them into even a modest tree can get.

-`domxy` makes working with DOM nodes as easy and enjoyable as other alternative syntaxes that require build tools, but requires little time to learn and very little overhead to run.
+- 📦 Standard ES Module

-## Details
+## Overview
-`domxy` is a tiny [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that generates DOM elements based on the name of the function being called.
+**domxy** is a tiny [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object that generates elements based on the name of the function being called.

-You must destructure the element names you want to use out of the `domxy` object before using:
+You must [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the element names from the **domxy** object before using:

 ```js
 const { div, form, input, label, SlButton } = domxy
 ```

-It is usually easiest to markup the DOM tree first using whatever element functions you need, and then come back and destructure the used elements after.
-[Copilot](https://copilot.microsoft.com) can help with this.
+It is usually easiest to markup the DOM tree first using whatever elements you need, and then come back and destructure the used elements after.
+[Copilot](https://github.com/features/copilot) can help with this.

-**🚨 An error will be thrown if you try to access an element function without it being declared first 🚨**
+**⚠️ An error will be thrown if you try to access an element function without it being declared first.**

 Custom Element instances can be created using Pascal case: